binaryphile/binaryphile.github.io/_posts/2018-07-26-approach-bash-like-a-developer-part-4-the-failing-test.md

 simple test, and in further posts will build up to the point where we are passing.

+The first difference between the developer's approach and the scripting approach is to rely on functions.
+Functions allow us to create small, testable, descriptively-named pieces of functionality.

+The use of functions is typically justified as a means to effect code reuse.
+Code reuse is fine and all, but that's less the point here.
+Testability is what we care about first and foremost, and testing requires the ability to call a function in, essentially, a vacuum.
+So we'll focus on functions here.

-To begin with, shpec uses a begin-end format to specify the function under test, and to specify the test subject matter.
+To begin with, shpec uses a begin-end format to specify which function is currently under test, and to specify the test subject matter.

 {% highlight bash %}
 describe hello_world